 The following list is not intended to be exhaustive but it will help any researcher unfamiliar with Scottish family history records to get started.

-- The National Archives: The main repository for Scottish records and a good starting point National Archives of Scotland in Edinburgh.
+• The National Archives of Scotland: The main repository for Scottish records and a good starting point: National Archives of Scotland in Edinburgh.